zapier/visual-builder/docs/_quickstart/build_trigger.md

 Zapier dynamically replaces the {% raw %}`{{bundle.inputData.fieldname}}`{% endraw %} fields with the text users enter their respective fields.
 Here, we have Zapier sending the request to GitHub's `/repos/username/repository/issues` endpoint.

-Zapier then automatically passes along every other field along with the authentication details automatically in the `GET` call.
+Zapier then automatically passes along every other field along with the authentication details in the `GET` call.

 ### 4. Test Your Trigger